 1. What is an Operational CRM?

 Operational CRMs help to manage your business's day-to-day operations, streamlining the lead generation and conversion process.
 They're also useful for improving your customer-facing interactions.
 Operational CRMs handle several broad categories of processes, including sales, marketing, and service automation.
 They can also be helpful for contact management and lead scoring, allowing your team to maintain relationships with customers and appropriately nurture prospects.

 This type of CRM allows your team to track the life cycle of each customer and easily view every interaction they've had with your company.
 This allows marketers to increase the quality of customer interactions at each stage, as they'll have every piece of information about a customer readily available.
-This makes it easy for different salespeople or marketers to pick up where the last left off in their relationship with a customer.
+This makes it easy for salespeople or marketers to pick up where the last left off in their relationship with a customer.
 It also opens the door to personalization tailored to where each prospect is in their buying journey.